KoCoImpf study for COVID-19 vaccinated people

-The aim of the CoCoVaccine study is to better understand the short-, medium- and long-term serological immune response in SARS-CoV-2 vaccinated individuals.
-To this end, over 6,000 participants were included in the study, mainly healthcare professionals who had each received at least one vaccination against COVID-19.
+The aim of the KoCoImpf study was to better understand the short-, medium-, and long-term serological immune response in individuals vaccinated against SARS-CoV-2.
+To this end, over 6,000 participants were enrolled in the study—primarily healthcare professionals—each of whom had received at least one COVID-19 vaccination.

 Study results